Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingOdes.md

     }

 ```

 The ODE solvers will repeatedly call a method called `EvaluateYDerivatives`, which needs
 to be implemented in this concrete class.
-This takes in the time, a `std::vector`{.cpp} of
+This takes in the time, a `std::vector` of
-y values (in this case, of size 1), and a reference to a `std::vector`{.cpp} in which the
+y values (in this case, of size 1), and a reference to a `std::vector` in which the
 derivative(s) should be filled in by the method...

 ```cpp